squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 ### `STRINGTABLE` semantics bypass

-The [`STRINGTABLE`](https://learn.microsoft.com/en-us/windows/win32/menurc/stringtable-resource) is intended for embedding string data, which can then be loaded at runtime with [`LoadString`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-loadstringw).
+The [`STRINGTABLE` resource](https://learn.microsoft.com/en-us/windows/win32/menurc/stringtable-resource) is intended for embedding string data, which can then be loaded at runtime with [`LoadString`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-loadstringw).
 A `STRINGTABLE` resource definition looks something like this:

 ```rc
 STRINGTABLE {